timothydmorton/VESPA/docs/index.rst

             K = 8.899, 0.02
             Kepler = 12.473

+	    [constraints]
+	    maxrad = 12  # aperture radius [arcsec]

   * Run the following from the command line::

-	 %  calcfpp -v -n 1000
+	 $  calcfpp -v -n 1000

-This will take a few minutes the first time you run it (note the default simulation size is ``n=20000``, which would take longer), and will output the FPP to the command line, as well as producing diagnostic plots and a ``results.txt`` file with the quantitative summary of the calculation.
+This will take a few minutes the first time you run it (note the default simulation size is ``n=20000``, which would take longer but be more reliable), and will output the FPP to the command line, as well as producing diagnostic plots and a ``results.txt`` file with the quantitative summary of the calculation.
 (The ``-v`` option tells the script to be verbose and tell you what it's doing.)
-In addition, this will produce a number of data files, all of which will by default get put in the same directory as your ``fpp.ini`` file.:
+In addition, this will produce a number of data files in the same directory as your ``fpp.ini`` file:

   * ``trsig.pkl``: the pickled :class:`vespa.TransitSignal` object.
   * ``starfield.h5``: the TRILEGAL field star simulation